 2017 releases include The Ancient World (EP), and Into the Unknown (EP).
-Eidelman's "Symphony for Orchestra and Two Pianos" and "Night in the Louvre" are scheduled to be recorded January 2018 by the London Symphony Orchestra under the direction of Eidelman.
+Eidelman's "Symphony for Orchestra and Two Pianos" and "A new chamber work" not yet titled are scheduled to be recorded January 2018 by the London Symphony Orchestra under the direction of Eidelman.

 Eidelman’s breakthrough came with his score Star Trek VI: The Undiscovered Country (1991), a stylish and powerful score that elicited a great deal of attention and acclaim.
 Star Trek VI continues to not only be a favorite among fans but is rated in the top 30 best film scores on “Filmtracks.com” which has a viewer rating of 1,500 film scores spanning several decades.
 By the age of 24, Eidelman had composed a number of epic symphonic scores including the powerful Holocaust drama Triumph of the Spirit (1989) and Christopher Columbus (1992).
 Eidelman first ventured into comedy with back-to-back films Crazy People (1990) and Delirious (1990).
 Later he explored different approaches, often using a pared down orchestra, chamber orchestra, or a few chosen instruments to capture the intricacies of such character driven films as: Untamed Heart (1992), Leap of Faith (1992), A Simple Twist of Fate (1994), Now and Then (1995), the highest rated HBO film If These Walls Could Talk (1996), One True Thing (1998), Witness Protection (1999), An American Rhapsody (2001), the IMAX film Ocean Men (2001), Harrison’s Flowers (2001), Sexual Life (2004), The Sisterhood Of The Traveling Pants (2005), Open Window (2006), He’s Just Not That Into You (2009) and Big Miracle (2012) which is Eidelman’s fifth collaboration with director Ken Kwapis.

-Eidelman’s concert works include Night at the Louvre for chamber ensemble which was inspired by masterpieces at the Louvre, a large scale new Symphony for Orchestra and Two Pianos and Five Tales, a set of new piano pieces.
+Eidelman’s concert works include a new chamber work for chamber ensemble which was inspired by paintings, a large scale new Symphony for Orchestra and Two Pianos and Five Tales, a set of new piano pieces.

 Other works include a symphonic tone poem The Tempest, which was recorded by The Royal Scottish National Orchestra under the direction of Eidelman and Wedding In The Night Garden, originally orchestrated for strings and mezzo-soprano.
 Eidelman later developed a second version for strings, choir and mezzo-soprano which was performed in 2002 by the Los Angeles Master Chorale.
 It was so well received that conductor Grant Gershon requested repeat performances at Walt Disney Concert Hall in their 2005 season.